Berk-Tosun/Berk-Tosun/README.md

 # Berk Tosun

 Hello!
 This is my personal account which I use out of my professional work.
-Here you can find stuff about my graduate research and hobbies, luckily they align at times :relieved:.
+Here you can find stuff about my hobbies.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=flat-square&logo=linkedin&logoColor=white)](https://linkedin.com/in/berk-tosun)